-\paragraph{Layer localization matches steering optimality.} For tasks with high recovery, patching recovers accuracy at mid-to-late layers: L12--L18 on Llama, L22--L36 on Gemma, L14--L22 on Mistral.
-These ranges overlap substantially with the optimal FV steering layers, suggesting that \emph{the layers where FV injection is most effective are the same layers where the cross-template transfer computation is causally concentrated}.
-This convergence strengthens the interpretation that FVs redirect computation at specific processing bottlenecks rather than operating through a diffuse, distributed mechanism.

-\paragraph{Patching enriches the dual-mechanism hypothesis.} Llama models show higher mean recovery ($0.275$--$0.295$) than Gemma IT ($0.101$) despite Gemma IT achieving higher IID accuracy.
-This is consistent with Llama FVs concentrating their effect at discrete layers (recoverable by patching), while Gemma FVs distribute their effect across layers---paralleling the post-steering logit lens finding that Gemma FVs produce minimal per-layer representational changes.
+Peak recovery layers overlap substantially with optimal FV-steering layers: L12--L18 on Llama Base, L24--L32 on Llama IT, L22--L36 on Gemma, L14--L22 on Mistral.
+The layers where FV injection is most effective are the same layers where cross-template transfer is causally concentrated---strengthening the interpretation that FVs redirect computation at specific processing bottlenecks rather than via a diffuse mechanism.
+Llama models show higher mean recovery (0.275--0.295) than Gemma IT (0.101) despite Gemma IT achieving higher IID accuracy, consistent with Llama FVs concentrating their effect at discrete layers (recoverable by patching) while Gemma FVs distribute their effect across layers---paralleling the post-steering logit-lens finding that Gemma FVs produce minimal per-layer representational changes.